-Limited 50cc karts are designed for kid karting, and unlimited ones are also typically seen for the younger generations improving as racers from their beginner days.
-However, unlimited 50cc engines are seen on rental karts at most tracks for adults.
-60mph isn’t slow by any means!
+Limited 50cc karts are designed for kid karting, and unlimited ones are also typically seen for the younger generations that are moving up the competitive ladder.
+However, unlimited 50cc engines are also seen on rental karts at most tracks for adults.
+60 mph isn’t slow by any means!

-100cc is the displacement that I’d place a lot of beginner adults in when they’re first getting started.
-Chassis are typically made of the lighter 30mm moly tubing for this category, making it easier to nip through corners and overall being a bit more forgiving when you bump the barriers.
+100cc is the class that I’d place a lot of beginner adults in when they’re first getting started.
+Chassis are typically made of the lighter 30 mm moly tubing for this category, making it easier to nip through corners and overall being a bit more forgiving when you bump the barriers.

-Now, 125cc is the most popular displacement across all of karting.
-Due to this, it has the widest spread of expertise among drivers in the karting world.
-There are adult beginner categories, adult intermediate, adult advanced, cadet beginner, cadet intermediate… everything except kid karting, honestly!
+125cc is the most popular displacement across all of karting.
+As a result, it has the widest spread of expertise among drivers in the karting world.
+There are adult beginner categories, adult intermediate, adult advanced, cadet beginner, cadet intermediate – essentially everything except kid karting.

 On the higher end of the spectrum, 200cc karting is primarily reserved for experienced adult drivers and very skilled cadet-level drivers.
-Sure, the 4-stroke engines aren’t the raciest around in this category, but it’s a very competitive sector that requires a wealth of experience to compete in and get the best out of the somewhat slower kart.
+Sure, the 4-stroke engines aren’t the fastest around, but it’s a very competitive sector that requires a wealth of experience to compete in and get the best out of the somewhat slower kart.

-250cc superkarts are reserved only for the brave, let me tell you!
-Maxing out at 150mph is no easy feat, so I’d only consider this class if you’re a highly advanced adult driver who’s competed in many categories previously.
+250cc superkarts are reserved only for the brave.
+Maxing out at 150 mph is no easy feat, so I’d only consider this class if you’re a highly advanced adult driver who’s competed in many categories previously.